Ethics

 Key Takeaways

-- Three main frameworks exist - Consequentialism (outcomes), deontology (duties), virtue ethics (character)
+- Three main frameworks.
+Consequentialism (outcomes), deontology (duties), virtue ethics (character).

-- Each has strengths and weaknesses - No single theory handles all cases perfectly
+- Each has strengths and weaknesses.
+No single theory handles every case.

-- Character matters - Being a good person is as important as doing good acts
+- Character carries weight.
+Being a good person is as important as doing good acts.